The 33 Best Romantic Comedies of All Time

 33. How to Marry a Millionaire (1953)

-This charming movie stars Lauren Bacall, Marilyn Monroe, and Betty Grable as three ladies with a very obvious goal (see the title).
+Three charming movie stars—Marilyn Monroe, Betty Grable, Lauren Bacall—lead this rom-com as three charming ladies with a very obvious goal (see the title).
 Even if you hate the pre-feminist politics of the situation, the trio's single-mindedness and canny conning are a ball.
-Luckily, in their pursuit of money, models Schatze, Pola, and Loco -- those names -- all end up finding and bumbling their way to love.
+Luckily, in their pursuit of money, models Schatze, Pola, and Loco—those names—all end up finding and bumbling their way to love.

 32. Boomerang (1992)